icure/medtech-docs/sdks/how-to/how-to-subscribe-to-icure-events.md

 ---
-slug: listen-to-icure-events
+slug: how-to-subscribe-to-icure-events
 ---

-# Listening to iCure events
+# Subscribing to iCure events

 At some point, you may want to listen to iCure events.
 For example, you may want to be notified when a patient is created or modified.
 This is possible with the iCure Medtech SDK.